arthur-wronski/encode-london-2024/README.md

 A full-stack decentralized application built with Expo (React Native), Supabase, and Stellar blockchain.
 This project allows users without traditional banking access to interact with blockchain services using Mobile Money.

-Users can easily stake their funds in XLM and start earning, all without needing a bank account.
-Looking ahead, the platform will enable users to explore a wide range of decentralized apps (dApps) and DeFi opportunities, unlocking everything from lending and borrowing to token swaps—all through a simple, mobile-first experience.
-This app bridges the gap between traditional finance and the future of decentralized finance, empowering users to take control of their financial futures.
+Users can seamlessly stake their money in XLM without needing to hold or manage crypto assets themselves.
+With just a few taps, they can start earning rewards while we handle all the complex blockchain interactions in the background.
+Designed to bring Web3 to everyday Web2 users, this app is the bridge that makes decentralized finance (DeFi) accessible to anyone, even without prior crypto experience.
+Future updates will unlock a full suite of dApps and DeFi services, all through a simple, mobile-first interface—empowering users to stake, lend, borrow, and more directly from their mobile phones.

 ## 🌟 Features